1973 Afghan coup d'état

 For the coup, Daoud Khan led forces in Kabul along with then-chief of staff General Abdul Karim Mustaghni, to overthrow the monarchy while the King was convalescing abroad in Ischia, Italy.
 Daoud Khan was assisted by army officers and civil servants from the Parcham faction of the PDPA, including Air Force colonel Abdul Qadir.
 Daoud also had the support of air force personnel stationed in Kabul International Airport and Bagram Air Base, led by Lieutenant Abdul Hamed Muhtaat and Lieutenant Pachagul Wadafar, although the flying of military aircraft over the city was not called upon.
 Seven loyalist police officers and one tank commander, as well as three members of his tank crew, were killed in what was described at the time by staff from the United States National Security Council as a "well planned and swiftly executed coup".

 King Zahir Shah decided not to retaliate and he formally abdicated on 24 August, remaining in Italy in exile.
 More than two centuries of royal rule (since the founding of the Durrani Empire in 1747) ended with the coup.
-Daoud Khan would himself be overthrown and executed in the Saur Revolution of 1978.
+Daoud Khan would himself be overthrown and executed by the PDPA in the Saur Revolution of 1978.
+The coup itself would also kickstart decades of conflict and turmoil in Afghanistan.